Force Majeure

-Force majeure clauses are common clauses in commercial contracts and their purpose is to excuse parties from liability in the event of an unforeseeable and unavoidable occurrence.
-The term force majeure emanates from French civil law and it means “superior force”.
 However, under common law or English law, the doctrine of force majeure does not exist.
-Instead, it is up to the parties in a contract to decide what amounts to force majeure and what the are the consequences should a force majeure event occur.
+Instead, it is up to the parties in a contract to decide what amounts to force majeure and what the consequences should be if a force majeure event occurs.
 Generally, force majeure clauses will relieve parties to a contract of performance of their contractual obligations in the event of an occurrence outside the control of the parties.

 TFG heard from Mayer Brown’s Ashley McDermott, giving a legal perspective on force majeure and protecting your businesses given the uncertainties around covid-19